Millerlm012/MinecraftStats/README.md

 # MinecraftStats

 About: MinecraftStats was created because I have a Minecraft server running and my friends were wanting to see some of their stats.
-So I wrote a python program to handle parsing files and making some nice csvs to be uploaded to Google Sheets.
+So...
+I wrote a python program to handle making the jsons into some nice csvs to be uploaded to Google Sheets.
 I think some point in the future I'd like to make a dedicated website to display the stats...
 Kind of like a leaderboad. <br />
+***

 To begin I first dug around in the servers directories to determine where the stats were and how they were offered.
 After learning that they're all stored in some nice jsons, I exported them from the server to my laptop.
 (The server is completely command-line based and I appreciate my text editor over using Nano or VIM) <br />